DrLea/fluent_python/README.md

 - **Type Systems in Python**

 **Duck Typing 🦆**: "If it quacks like a duck, it's a duck!"
 Python assumes an object is valid if it has the expected behavior, without checking its type explicitly.
+Does not use isinstance()
+[checks in runtime, structured]

 **Goose Typing 🦢**: A stricter approach using Abstract Base Classes (ABC), where objects must explicitly declare compatibility.
 Introduced in Python 2.6.
+Uses isinstance()
+[checks in runtime, nominal]

 **Static Typing 📏**: Like in Java or C, types are declared in advance using the typing module (since Python 3.5) and verified by external tools.
+[checks statically, structured]

 **Static Duck Typing 🏗️**: A mix of duck and static typing, popularized by GO lang.
 Objects follow an interface (typing.Protocol, added in Python 3.8), but type checking happens before runtime.
+[checks statically, nominal]